Package Torello.Java

 public static java.lang.String r(boolean ignoreCase, java.lang.String s, char[] matchChars, char prependChar)

-This shall "prepend" a specified / chosen character before each instance of a list of characters in an input-String
+This shall "prepend" a specified / chosen character before each instance of a list of characters in an input-String.LAY-SPEAK:If, for example, the'prependChar'provided were the back-slash character'\', then this method would insert a back-slash before each and every one of the'matchChars'that it found inside's'.

 Example: